 Once you’ve created a Graduated Filter, it’s not permanent.
 You can still drag to where you want it.
 You can rotate it by moving the mouse over one of the lines on either side of the button until you see the mouse change into a rotate icon, allowing you to change the angle of the filter.
 Y

 ou can even change how “hard” or “soft” the transition is by clicking and dragging one of the parallel lines that represent where the grad begins and ends.

 You can see the parts of the image that are affected by the filter by showing the mask (O).
 While the filter is still active, pressing the “O” key will show the mask.

-Shift-O will change the colour of the mask, which can be helpful if the mask colour is difficult to see against the colours of the image.
+Shift-O will change the color of the mask, which can be helpful if the mask color is difficult to see against the colors of the image.